ArctosDB/documentation-wiki/_documentation/dataentry.markdown

 Click 'customize' by any element; set behavior.
 Inline help is available.
 It is generally possible to set the behavior of individual elements, set the behavior of groups of elements, and to control how many rows are visible when applicable.

-* Show makes elements visible (unless they're otherwise hidden).
+* Show makes elements visible (unless they're otherwise hidden, eg by being in a hidden row).
 A successful save resets the value.
 * Carry causes values to persist after save.
 * Hide removes values (or rows, etc.) from the form.